lauracondon/pands-problem-sheet/README.md

 $ python es.py moby-dick.txt

-116960
+1211

 #### Code Explanation:

 The user is asked to input the name of the file.
-The file is opened in read mode - as this is the default open mode we don't need to specify it in the code.
+The file is opened in read mode - as this is the default open mode it doesn't need to be specified in the code.

-A for loop is used to check each line in the file one at a time, rather than read the whole file into memory at once.
+A for loop is used to check the text in the file one line at a time - rather than read the whole file into memory at once.

-The program uses 'text_string.count' to check for the specified character in the file - in this case it checks for lowercase and uppercase e sperately and then adds the two figures together.
+The program uses 'text_string.count' to check for the specified character in the file - in this case it checks for lowercase and uppercase 'e' separately and then adds the two figures together.
 The total is then outputted to the user.

 ### References: